sallycole/sallycole.github.io/about.md

 1) With the **consonant doubling convention**, you must double the consonant letter of a base element if the following conditions are met:

-  * There is a suffix being added to the base element that begins with a vowel letter.
+  * There is a suffix that begins with a vowel letter being added to a base element.
-  * The base element is either a single monosyllabic form or the stressed part of a polysyllabic form.
+  * The base element is a single, monosyllabic form.
+Or, the base element is a polysyllabic form that ends with a stressed syllable.
   * The base element ends with a vowel letter grapheme followed by a consonant letter grapheme, but not \<w\> or \<x\>.

   Examples:
   cut + ing -> cutting